-Reston 2020 is a committee of the Reston Citizens Association (RCA) dedicated to sustaining Reston's quality of life through excellence in community planning.
+Reston 2020 is an independent committee of the Reston Citizens Association (RCA) dedicated to sustaining Reston's quality of life through excellence in community planning.

 Great assessment.
 Two comments, first I believe the rec center that RCC is proposing would not include indoor tennis.
 I remember Leila Gordon saying they are not interested in tennis and that they plan to leave that to RA to build and pay for themselves.
 Also, what about the lot behind the YMCA.
 The YMCA has expressed interest in expanding and partnering with the park authority or RCC.
 RCC has stated that they are not interested in partnering with the YMCA.
 They have not explained their position.
 RCC have also stated in the past that they are not interested in locating a rec center at Lake Fairfax.
 Again they have not explained their position.

 Every couple of years this plan comes forward mostly driven by a tennis lobby and tennis people within RA that want covered and indoor tennis.
 I think it has been going on since the late 80s.
 They wrap other stuff around it, but the drivers seem to be tennis related.
 I really don't see where the demand is coming from?
 There are plenty of gyms for working out, schools for basketball, swims clubs, etc in this area we need a $50 Million dollar facility put on open land?